bjuretko/docker-baikal-infcloud/README.md

 You can support easy mail-style (*username@hostname.domain*) setup by with configuring service discovery features as described.
 [here](http://sabre.io/dav/service-discovery/).
+> The docker container  contains these redirects setup already.

 # HTTPs / SSL / TLS